AliceO2Group/Control/hacking/RUNNING.md

 # Running the O² control system

-This part assumes you have already set up the Go environment, fetched the sources and built `octld` and `octl-executor` in `bin`, deployed the DCOS Vagrant development environment and set up O² on this cluster with `fpctl`.
+This part assumes you have already set up the Go environment, fetched the sources and built `o2control-core` and `o2control-executor` in `bin`, deployed the DCOS Vagrant development environment and set up O² on this cluster with `fpctl`.

 ## grpcc

-In order to talk to `octld` we must use a gRPC client, such as [`grpcc`](https://github.com/njpatel/grpcc).
+In order to talk to `o2control-core` we can use `coconut`, or we can make calls directly with a gRPC client, such as [`grpcc`](https://github.com/njpatel/grpcc).

 Assuming you have installed Node.js and `npm`, the installation with `npm` is straightforward.
 ```bash